 This might sound strange if you’re used to rinsing rice before cooking, but when making risotto, do not rinse the rice.
 Washing removes surface starch, which is exactly what you want to keep.

-The starch is what gives risotto its creamy consistency without using any actual cream.
+The starch is what gives risotto its creamy consistency without using any cream.
 By skipping the rinse, you’re ensuring the rice holds on to that extra layer of starch, which will melt into the dish as it cooks and is stirred.

 Use the Parmigiano Reggiano Rind While Cooking